 Right now there are more than 321,000 Australians living with dementia, with this number set to rise to more than 1 million by 2050.
 The number of people under 65 being diagnosed with younger onset dementia is also growing at an alarming rate.
 This places a huge financial burden on the community and government, as the population ages and more and more people are being diagnosed.
 That’s why our work – and your support – is so important.
 Help us today by signing up to this bucket list challenge.

 The seduction of a trek to Everest base camp has long been known to travellers, climbers and adventurers.
 Immersed in the peaceful world of Tibetan Buddhism, and framed by the majestic Himalayas, this Nepalese trek offers more than just a walking holiday; it is for many a pilgrimage to the bottom of the highest mountain in the world, in a remarkable country which will leave you with vivid memories of the people who live there.

-The total distance covered throughout an Everest Base Camp trek is approximately 92km.
+The total distance covered throughout the trek is approximately 92km.
 Every day the trek starts after breakfast at about 8.30am and there are many opportunities to stop and take photos, or have a cup of tea.
-The pace is slow and the itinerary allows for acclimatisation and also rest days.
-At the start of the trek the distances are short but there are hills aplenty, and higher the distances increase but the gradient is more consistent and even.
+The pace is slow and the itinerary allows for good acclimatisation and also rest days.
+At the start of the trek the distances are short but there are a few hills and once up higher the distances increase but the gradient is more consistent and even.